 Even a mini tour of your local area can really help keep the momentum going after you’ve released your album, and gaining a good draw at these shows can be leveraged to book more shows in the future.

-When it comes to promoting an album, make sure that you start early and create a strategy which you’ll be able to follow for all of your releases.
+Make sure that you start planning early, and create a strategy that you’ll be able to follow for all of your releases.
 Once you see what works, and what doesn’t work, you can adjust your promotion strategy accordingly.
-After all, album promotion will be a career long effort for most indie musicians; believe in your music and put in the work to be sure your fans are able to enjoy it!
+After all, album promotion will be a career-long effort for most indie musicians; believe in your music and put in the work to be sure your fans are able to enjoy it!

 Build a stunning band website and store in minutes